Well, Snerdley, you'll be interested to know that Business Insider just posted a story saying that Herman Kane has lost the Tea Party.

 That's what it was.

-Some guy named Zeke Miller.
+So the business insider, some guy named Zeke Miller.

-So okay, that's it.
+So, okay, that's it.

-I guess Herman Cain's finished.
+I guess Herman Kane's finished.

 Business Insider says he lost a Tea Party last year.